starikcetin/Eflatun.SceneReference/README.md

 // Get the scene path from a scene GUID.
 You can do this both in runtime and in editor. var scenePath = SceneGuidToPathMapProvider.SceneGuidToPathMap[sceneGuid];

+// Get the scene GUID from a scene path.
+You can do this both in runtime and in editor. var sceneGuid = SceneGuidToPathMapProvider.ScenePathToGuidMap[scenePath];
 ```

 There are no side-effects of accessing the map directly.